 It's a time consuming process but at the end of this stage we end up with a motorbike that we can test ride before stripping it down again for finishing and paint.

 This is technically part of the fabrication stage but requires its own description.
 We fabricate our own exhaust systems using mandrel bent tube sections and weld them together using the TIG process which creates a beautiful, rainbow coloured weld.
 Our focus is on a system which compliments the lines of the bike and also how it may effect the performance of the bike.

 We currently work with stainless steel but are looking to start making titanium pipes where weight and high performance are a priority.

 Seat and Upholstery

-We fabricate the seat pan out of aluminium and then shape various layers of foam to achieve the desired seat size and shape.
+We fabricate the seat pan out of aluminium and steel and then shape various layers of foam to achieve the desired seat size and shape, taking in to account what your use of the bike will be.
 From there we send it off to the upholsterer and have it covered in a material of your choice.
 We like to use a colour and effect that suits the colour scheme on the bike and choose the type of material depending on your use of the bike.
 Real leather is a gorgeous material but doesn't stand up well to the elements so another great option is vinyl.
-There are now many versions of vinyl which are very close to real leather and help to stop you from getting a wet bum!
+There are now many versions of vinyl which are very close to real leather and don't require the same maintenance.